-As part of its mandate, the Human Resources Committee annually reviews and recommends to the Board for approval the remuneration of the Company's executive officers, including the NEOs identified in the table on page 35 under the heading "The Company's Named Executive Officers."
+As part of its mandate, the Human Resources Committee annually reviews and recommends to the Board for approval the remuneration of the Company's executive officers, including the NEOs identified in the table on page 39 under the heading "The Company's Named Executive Officers."
 The Human Resources Committee periodically reviews the levels of compensation for executive officers and obtains advice from independent consultants in that regard.
 A thorough competitive assessment was conducted by Towers Watson in June 2013, with the previous assessment in November 2010.
 For the 2013 assessment, Towers Watson provided benchmark market data and analysis based on compensation data published in information circulars by our recently revised list of comparator group companies (see revised list below).
-The analysis showed that, relative to the 2010 assessment, the Company's competitive positioning on total direct compensation remained relatively consistent at 6% above the 50th percentile (2% above in 2010).
-However, compared with the new comparator group, our current executive officers appointed in 2013 with respect to whom the shift to more weighting on variable compensation had already occurred).
-Towers Watson provided recommendations with respect to shifting executive officers' pay mix to decrease weighting on fixed compensation and increase weighting on variable compensation in order to better align our executive pay mix with the comparator group.
+The analysis conducted in 2013 showed that, relative to the 2010 assessment, the Company's competitive positioning on total direct compensation remained relatively consistent at 6% above the 50th percentile (2% above in 2010).
+However, compared with the new comparator group, our executive compensation pay mix at that time provided an emphasis on fixed rather than variable compensation for certain members of the executive team.
+Towers Watson recommended the Human Resources Committee shift the applicable executive officers' pay mix to decrease the weighting on fixed compensation and increase the weighting on variable compensation in order to better align our executive pay mix with the comparator group and to ensure the pay mix is consistent for all members of the executive team.
 The Human Resources Committee approved these recommendations and they were implemented in 2014.
+The Human Resources Committee plans to conduct a full market review of executive compensation again in 2015.

 The Human Resources Committee also obtains the advice and recommendations of the CEO with respect to compensation matters pertaining to the Company's other executive officers.
 Towers Watson and Meridian Compensation Partners, from time to time, are retained to advise the Human Resources Committee on specific executive compensation matters raised by the Committee.
 However, the Human Resources Committee is ultimately responsible for its decisions and may employ factors and considerations other than the information and advice provided by compensation advisors.
 Both the Human Resources Committee and the Board have the ability to exercise discretion in awarding compensation.
 As an example, owing to the sharp but short-lived decline in the Company's share price in late 2008 and early 2009 as a result of the global financial crisis, the Board exercised this discretion in 2009 with respect to the annual stock option and PSU grants.
 The Board determined that the 2009 stock option and PSU grant sizes be based on the average stock price over the entire 2008 year rather than over the last 90 days of the year as is the usual practice.
-This resulted in smaller stock option and PSU grants than otherwise would have been determined as the Board did not want the 2009 grants to be perceived as excessive if the stock price quickly returned to pre-financial crisis levels.
+This resulted in smaller stock option and PSU grants than otherwise would have been determined, since the Board wanted to ensure the 2009 grants would not be excessive if the stock price quickly returned to pre-financial crisis levels.